 Background: In early 2020, as this protocol was being developed, there were no approved treatments for COVID-19, a disease induced by the novel coronavirus SARS-CoV-2 that emerged in China in late 2019.
 The UK New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) advised that several possible treatments should be evaluated, including Lopinavir-Ritonavir, low-dose corticosteroids, and Hydroxychloroquine (which has now been done).
 A World Health Organization (WHO) expert group issued broadly similar advice.
 These groups also advised that other treatments would soon emerge that require evaluation.
-In addition, due to lack of community transmission due to COVID-19 control measures, a more severe influenza season is expected during 2021/22.
+In addition, due to lack of community transmission due to COVID-19 control measures, a more severe influenza season is expected when these ease.

 Eligibility and randomisation: This protocol describes a randomised trial among patients hospitalised for COVID-19 and/or influenza.
 (Treatments for influenza are only being assessed in the UK.)
 Eligible patients are randomly allocated between one or more treatment arms, each to be given in addition to the usual standard of care in the participating hospital.
 The study is dynamic, and treatments are added and removed as results and suitable treatments become available.
 The randomised treatment comparisons in this version of the protocol (which should be checked and confirmed as the current version) are shown in Table 1.
-In a partial factorial design, participants may be entered into one or more randomised comparisons of active treatment plus usual care vs. usual care alone, simultaneously.
+For patients for whom not all the trial arms are appropriate or at locations where not all are available, randomisation will be between fewer arms..

 Condition Randomised comparisons, each vs. usual care alone UK Other countries

-COVID-19 High-dose ✓ ✓
+COVID-19 High-dose ✓ √

-corticosteroids (age ≥18 years with hypoxia) ^a (age ≥18 years with hypoxia) ^a
+corticosteroids (age ≥18 years with hypoxia)a (age ≥18 years with hypoxia) ^a

-Empagliflozin ✓ ✓
+Empagliflozin ✓ √

 (age ≥18 years) (age ≥18 years)

 Sotrovimab ✓ ×

 (age ≥12 years)

-Molnupiravir ✓ ×
+Molnupiravir ✓ ✓

-· (age ≥18 years)
+· (age ≥18 years) (age ≥18 years)

-PIMS-TS Tocilizumab or anakinra ✓ ×
+Paxlovid ✓

-(age ≥1 <18 years)
+(age ≥18 years)

 Influenza Baloxavir ✓ ×

 (age ≥12 years)

 Oseltamivir ✓ ×

 (any age)

 Low-dose ✓ ×

 corticosteroids (any age with hypoxia) ^b

-^a without suspected or confirmed influenza infection; ^b without suspected or confirmed
+^a without suspected or confirmed influenza infection; ^b without suspected or confirmed SARS-CoV-2 infection.

-SARS-CoV-2 infection.
 Information on completed arms is available in Section 7.